usetrmnl/trmnl-display/README.md

 ```

 This file stores your API Key and other preferences.
 You may also need to provide your MAC address with key `device_id` for BYOS clients that require it to be paired with an API Key in the request headers.

+trmnl-epaper has an additional json configuration (epaper.json) which configures the e-paper GPIO connection and panel type.
+See the example file provided with this repo.

 ## License